thisandagain/rij/README.md

 ---

 ### Utilities
-Rij has an HTTP server compainion utility that make working with Rij easier:
+Rij has an HTTP server companion utility that make working with Rij easier:

 `oden` - An HTTP server front-end for Rij.

-### Who Uses It?
-Rij is currently deployed at [DIY](https://diy.org) and can handle well over 500,000 tasks per day for us.
-Using Rij?
-[Let us know about it!](mailto:andrew@diy.org)